LearningLocker/docs/src/guides-cli.md

 node cli/dist/server createSiteAdmin [email] [organisation] [password]
 ```

 Create a new user and organisation for the site.
-This user will have the Super User privilige (only assignable via this command) and will also automatically be made an admin of the new organisation.
+This user will have the Super User privilege (only assignable via this command) and will also automatically be made an admin of the new organisation.

-Additional organisation admins can be made within the platform but other super users should be made via subsequent calls to this command.
+Additional organisation admins can be made within the platform but other super users need to be made via subsequent calls to this command.

 ### Arguments: